FreddieK/Mobile-OpenRTB/readme.md

 # Mobile OpenRTB
 Before leaving mobile Adtech for the second time, writing down some notes for possible future reference.
+A lot here is a brain dump

 - [Mobile OpenRTB](#mobile-openrtb)
   - [Fundamentals](#fundamentals)